Wednesday, April 10, 2024

-The temperature dropped to 25 F here again yesterday morning, and to 28 F near dawn today.
-Since our fruit trees were further along in bloom development, yesterday's frost did more damage.
-Peach trees were at the petal fall stage and Asian pears were in full bloom due to the early spring, and it looks like the frost killed almost all of the newly-set young fruit.
-I estimate we'll have 10% of a full peach crop (perhaps 800 pounds of peaches total over the season instead of 8000 pounds) and about 15% of a full Asian pear crop (maybe 300 pounds of Asian pears over the season instead of 2000 pounds).
+Asian pears were in full bloom due to the early spring, and the frost killed almost all newly-set young fruit.
+A few flower buds were still opening, and I estimate we'll have about 15% of a full Asian pear crop (maybe 300 pounds of Asian pears over the season instead of 2000 pounds).

-Most European pear varieties were also in full bloom, so we may have just 25% of a full crop of those.
-We do have one late-blooming European pear variety, 'Shenandoah', that is still in the bud stage, so we should have a full crop of that variety.
+Most European pear varieties were also in full bloom, so we'll have no crop of our early-ripening pear varieties, 'Sunrise' and 'Blake's Pride'.
+We will have some 'Harrow Sweet' pears as some fruit buds were still opening.
+Our latest-blooming European pear variety, 'Shenandoah', was still in the bud stage, so we should have a full crop of that variety.
+So our pear season will start later this year, about mid-Sept.

 You can make an appointment to arrive here between 10 a.m. and noon or between 1:30 and 5 p.m.
 Mondays to Saturdays, or between 2 and 5 p.m. on Sundays, but please state a specific approximate time in your message.
 Then I'll be out in the sale building to meet you when you come.